-Hallelujah, after two long-awaited years, festival season is upon us and we couldn’t be happier!
-Whatever the weather, there’s no better feeling than singing along to your favourite band, finding new artists, and enjoying the culture and good vibes festivals bring...and probably drinking a warm cider or two!
+Festival season is well and truly upon us!
+Whatever the British weather brings, there’s no better feeling than singing along to your favourite band, discovering new artists, enjoying the good vibes festivals bring...and probably drinking a warm cider or two!

 Despite all the positive energy and goodness, festivals are notorious for high volumes of waste.
 Single-use plastics, cigarette butts and abandoned tents litter sites during and after the event.
 In fact, UK festival-goers can create the equivalent of over 2.7kg of waste per person per day, according to a report by Creative Carbon Scotland.